Yu-HaruWolf/summarizer_with_gemini/README.md

 # summarizer_with_gemini
-This app is sample for Function Calling.
+This app is demo for Function Calling.
-It may occur problem.
+It may occur a problem.

 Summerizing documents with Gemini.
 This app will provide title and keywords for documents.